Deschutes Civic Assembly on Youth Homelessness

 3. INFORMATION GATHERING

-The Content Committee was made up of community stakeholders with experience and expertise on the topic of youth homelessness.
-A community survey was disseminated to gather a balanced and representative variety of opinions, asking for suggestions of resources and presenters to be included in the Assembly.
-The Content Committee reviewed the results of this survey, identified information and equity gaps, and collaboratively prioritized the resources, determining the initial slate of presenters and the resources that became part of the Delegate’s welcoming information packet.
+More about the Content Committee.
+In this project, a Content Committee was convened, composed of a wide variety of local stakeholders with experience and expertise on the topic of youth homelessness.
+A community survey was also disseminated, to gather a wider variety of suggestions of resources and presenters.
+The Content Committee reviewed the results of this survey, deliberated on suggestions, identified gaps, and collaboratively prioritized the an introductory weekend of presenters and resources for the Assembly.
+Any resource that was suggested but not included in the initial packet was made available to the Delegates in a digital archive.

 4. DELIBERATION